mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

  }
  Class AuditInformation {
     Boolean AuditSameAsParent;               # can be null or set to True if the new cert will be in the parent cert's annual audit statements

     String StandardAudit;                    # valid https url
-    String StandardAuditType;                # when StandardAudit is provided, tyep must be one of the Audit Types available in the CCADB
+    String StandardAuditType;                # when StandardAudit is provided, type must be one of the Audit Types available in the CCADB
     String StandardAuditStatementDate;       # when StandardAudit is provided, date must be in format yyyy-MM-dd String StandardAuditPeriodStartDate;     # when StandardAudit is provided, date must be in format yyyy-MM-dd String StandardAuditPeriodEndDate;       # when StandardAudit is provided, date must be in format yyyy-MM-dd;
                                                  End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

+    String NetSecAudit;                      # valid https url
+    String NetSecAuditType;                  # when NetSecAudit is provided, type must be one of the Audit Types available in the CCADB
+    String NetSecAuditStatementDate;         # when NetSecAudit is provided, date must be in format yyyy-MM-dd String NetSecAuditPeriodStartDate;       # when NetSecAudit is provided, date must be in format yyyy-MM-dd String NetSecAuditPeriodEndDate;         # when NetSecAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

+    String TLSBRAudit;                       # valid https url
+    String TLSBRAuditType;                   # when TLSBRAudit is provided, type must be one of the Audit Types available in the CCADB
+    String TLSBRAuditStatementDate;          # when TLSBRAudit is provided, date must be in format yyyy-MM-dd String TLSBRAuditPeriodStartDate;        # when TLSBRAudit is provided, date must be in format yyyy-MM-dd String TLSBRAuditPeriodEndDate;          # when TLSBRAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

+    String TLSEVGAudit;                      # valid https url
+    String TLSEVGAuditType;                  # when TLSEVGAudit is provided, type must be one of the Audit Types available in the CCADB
+    String TLSEVGAuditStatementDate;         # when TLSEVGAudit is provided, date must be in format yyyy-MM-dd String TLSEVGAuditPeriodStartDate;       # when TLSEVGAudit is provided, date must be in format yyyy-MM-dd String TLSEVGAuditPeriodEndDate;         # when TLSEVGAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

     String CodeSigningAudit;                 # valid https url
     String CodeSigningAuditType;             # when CodeSigningAudit is provided, type must be one of the Audit Types available in the CCADB
-    String CodeSigningAuditStatementDate;    # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd String CodeSigningAuditPeriodStartDate;  # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd String CodeSigningAuditPeriodEndDate;    # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date,
+    String CodeSigningAuditStatementDate;    # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd String CodeSigningAuditPeriodStartDate;  # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd String CodeSigningAuditPeriodEndDate;    # when CodeSigningAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

-    String BRAudit;                          # valid https url
-    String BRAuditType;                      # when BRAudit is provided, type must be one of the Audit Types available in the CCADB
-    String BRAuditStatementDate;             # when BRAudit is provided, date must be in format yyyy-MM-dd String BRAuditPeriodStartDate;           # when BRAudit is provided, date must be in format yyyy-MM-dd String BRAuditPeriodEndDate;             # when BRAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date,

-    String EVSSLAudit;                       # valid https url
+    String SMIMEAudit;                       # valid https url
-    String EVSSLAuditType;                   # when EVSSLAudit is provided, type must be one of the Audit Types available in the CCADB
+    String SMIMEAuditType;                   # when SMIMEAudit is provided, type must be one of the Audit Types available in the CCADB
-    String EVSSLAuditStatementDate;          # when EVSSLAudit is provided, date must be in format yyyy-MM-dd String EVSSLAuditPeriodStartDate;        # when EVSSLAudit is provided, date must be in format yyyy-MM-dd String EVSSLAuditPeriodEndDate;          # when EVSSLAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date
+    String SMIMEAuditStatementDate;          # when SMIMEAudit is provided, date must be in format yyyy-MM-dd String SMIMEAuditPeriodStartDate;        # when SMIMEAudit is provided, date must be in format yyyy-MM-dd String SMIMEAuditPeriodEndDate;          # when SMIMEAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

-    String EVCodeSigningAudit;               # valid https url
-    String EVCodeSigningAuditType;           # when EVCodeSigningAudit is provided, type must be one of the Audit Types available in the CCADB
-    String EVCodeSigningAuditStatementDate;  # when EVCodeSigningAudit is provided, date must be in format yyyy-MM-dd String EVCodeSigningAuditPeriodStartDate;# when EVCodeSigningAudit is provided, date must be in format yyyy-MM-dd String EVCodeSigningAuditPeriodEndDate;  # when EVCodeSigningAudit is provided, date must be in format yyyy-MM-dd; End Date cannot be > Statement Date; End Date should be > or = to Period Start Date

     String VMCAudit;                         # valid https url